-- Over 81 member food banks participate in the summer food program
+- Last year, 131 member food banks participate in the summer food program

-- The Summer Food Program reaches over 130,000 children through Feeding America food banks each year
+- The Summer Food Program nearly 8 million meals were distributed to children through Feeding America food banks.

 Does Your Local Feeding America Food Bank Operate a Summer Food Program?

 Use the Food Bank Locator here to contact your local food bank and find out what they are doing in your community.

 Need More Information?